Skip to main content

 naomi.riches@hsc.utah.edu

 Naomi Riches is a Research Assistant Professor in the University of Utah Department of Obstetrics and Gynecology.
-Her previous research has focused on the environmental risk factors and qualitative experience of stillbirth, placenta accreta spectrum disorder, type 2 diabetes, and COVID-19.
+Her previous research has focused on the environmental risk factors for and qualitative experience of stillbirth, placenta accreta spectrum disorder, type 2 diabetes, and COVID-19.
 Dr. Riches received her Doctorate in Occupational and Environmental Health and completed a Postdoctoral fellowship in Biomedical Informatics.
-She is an active member of the Center of Excellence in Exposure Health Informatics (CEEHI) and the NIH National Covid Cohort Collaborative (N3C) Social Determinants of Health working group.
-Research interests include Stillbirth, Placenta Accreta Spectrum Disorder, Shared Decision Making, Qualitative Research, Informatics, Exposure Science, and Social Determinants of Health.
+She is an active member of the Center of Excellence in Exposure Health Informatics (CEEHI), the Utah Stillbirth Center of Excellence (USCOE), and serves as the Research Workstream co-lead for SAWG-USA.
+Research interests include Stillbirth, Placenta Accreta Spectrum Disorder, Shared Decision Making, Environmental Health, and Social Determinants of Health.

 Education History